George R.R. Martin Says HBO’s ‘Game of Thrones’ Took Away One Of His ‘Favorite Things’ In The World

 Elsewhere in the interview, Martin expressed his amazement at how well fans of the books kept the secrets of the story.
 He said he believes the fact that no one spoiled the Red Wedding is “one of the biggest stories in the history of television” because there were millions of book readers that knew the bloodshed that was to come.
 Instead of spoiling it, fans recorded the shocking reactions of their grieving loved ones and posted them online.

 Per The Inquisitr, the Game of Thrones prequel is the next series in the story set to hit TV screens.
-It’s set 5,000 years before the events in Game of Thrones’ Westeros and the pilot episode was reportedly filming last month.
+It’s set 5,000 years before the events in Game of Thrones’ Westeros, and the pilot episode was reportedly filming last month.
 According to Martin, the prequel will feature more kingdoms than the seven in Game of Thrones — hundreds, he says — as the Westeros of its time period was much more divided.

 Although fans will get to learn about the Stark family history, they won’t see any Lannisters, as they had yet to arrive in Westeros.
-But Martin confirmed the show would cover the family that occupied the Lannisters’ stronghold, Casterly Rock before they did.
+But Martin confirmed the show would cover the family that occupied the Lannisters’ stronghold, Casterly Rock, before they did.